jorgesolatre/Personal-Website-/content/posts/Pokeball-Css-Drawing.md

 categories: ["CSS Drawing","Mini-Projects"]
 ---

 To continue improving my CSS skills I decided to practice with some pure CSS drawings.
-For this case I created a Pokeball with a load animation.
+For this case I created a Pokeball with a soft animation.

 {{< figure src="/images/pure.css-pokeball.JPG" height= 350px width= 350px >}}